pallavjhawar/help.supportbee.com/_posts/2011-12-30-forwarding-your-support-emails.markdown

 Can I forward emails from more than one email inbox?
 ----------------------------------------------------

-You can generate a new forwarding address for each email you want to forward from.
+You can generate a new forwarding address for each email address that you want to forward to SupportBee.

 1. Go to Admin > Email Setup > Generate a New Forwarding address.
 2. Fill in the Email Address you want to forward from.
-3. Fill in the Name associated with the Email.
-For example, If you are forwarding from billing@example.com then you can set the name as "Billing Support"
+3. Fill in the Name that you want your customers to see when you reply.
+For example, if you want to forwarding billing@example.com, you can set the name as "Billing Support"
 4. Click "Generate Forwarding Address"
-5. Forward the emails to the generated Forwarding Address.
+5. Forward the emails to the generated Forwarding Address as detailed in the last section.